empresst/AI_messenger/README.md

 ![AI Messenger Preview](r.png)

 ## 📌 Overview
-AI Messenger is a personal companion app where people can **chat with themselves** in a safe and private space.
+AI Messenger is a personal companion app where people can **chat with themselves and family members** in a safe and private space.
 - By default, you can write and reflect just like in a normal messenger.
 - If you **turn AI Mode ON**, the app will mimic **your tone, personality, experiences, and information** — all learned from your past conversations and stored journals.